facebook/react-native/docs/Tutorial.md

 ### Mocking data

 Before we write the code to fetch actual Rotten Tomatoes data let's mock some data so we can get our hands dirty with React Native.
-At Facebook we typically declare constants at the top of JS files, just below the requires, but feel free to add the following constant wherever you like:
+At Facebook we typically declare constants at the top of JS files, just below the requires, but feel free to add the following constant wherever you like.
+In `index.ios.js`:

 ```javascript
 var MOCKED_MOVIES_DATA = [